MartinStyk/ApkAnalyzer/README.md

 #### Get Metadata

 Currently ApkAnalyzer can`t be used as a standalone app.
-However you can modify main method or create use it as a library to get data about your apk.
+However, you can modify main method or use it as a library to get data about your apk.

 Example of method that gets list of ApkData objects from every apk file found in directory APKS (i.e = APKS = "C:\\APKS")